MHeinrichs/xSysInfo/README.md

     ```bash
     make disk
     ```
-    This will generate `xsysinfo.adf` in the project root.
+    This will generate `xsysinfo-<version>.adf` in the project root.

 ## Running `xSysInfo`

+The primary way to run `xSysInfo` on a real Amiga is via a GOTEK drive using the generated `xsysinfo-<version>.adf` disk image.

-After building, you can run `xSysInfo` on an Amiga emulator (like WinUAE or FS-UAE) by loading the generated `xsysinfo.adf` disk image.
-Alternatively, if building directly on an Amiga machine, you can execute the `xsysinfo` binary from your shell.
+You can also run the ADF on an Amiga emulator (like WinUAE or FS-UAE).

+Additionally, the `xsysinfo` binary itself can be executed directly from the shell on a real Amiga or emulator.

 ## Dependencies